 Tip 9: Know What To Do About a Broken Wire

 Occasionally, a wire on a patient’s orthodontic devices will break, and this can lead to discomfort.
 If you have dental wax, then you can use some of this substance to hold a broken wire in place until you bring your daughter to the orthodontic office for a repair.
 If a bracket or wire totally dislodges from your daughter’s mouth, then save the device so that it is possible to have it reattached at your daughter’s next orthodontic visit.

 Tip 10: Buy an Oral Irrigator For Your Daughter

 When your daughter is having problems removing food debris with flossing and brushing, you should buy an oral irrigator.
 This small appliance emits highly pressurized water from a wand to blast away bits of food that can cause halitosis, cavities or gingivitis.
 While your daughter may not need to use an oral irrigator each day.
 Using it at least once a week, it can help to maintain your daughter’s orthodontic devices.

 Schedule an Orthodontic Appointment Today

 If you want to know more about orthodontic devices, then call our office today to schedule an appointment.
-Our orthodontist is Dr. Daryl Engel, and he can examine your daughter’s teeth and collect medical images to determine if she needs to wear braces.
+Our pediatric dentist Dr Engel, together with Dr Schulhof can examine your daughter’s teeth and collect medical images to determine if she needs to wear braces.
 There are numerous types of orthodontic devices available to repair mild to severe malocclusions.
 Repairing your daughter’s teeth will improve her bite in addition to creating an aesthetically pleasing smile.